braksator/JCrush/README.md

 - `resVars` (Array, default: `[]`):
   Supply an array of variable names that JCrush must NOT use for some reason.

+- `customPre` (String, default: ''):
+  Supply a custom string to prepend to the main code string.

+- `customPost` (String, default: ''):
+  Supply a custom string to append to the main code string.

 Additionally, you can alter compression behavior: